sgaleraalq/GazteluBira/README.md

 ### Screen 1

 Main screen of the app.
-Shows player stats with each stat:
+Shows a table containing each player with their respective stat:

 <div style="overflow: auto;">
   <ul style="float: left; margin-right: 20px;">